openedx/edx-django-utils/docs/decisions/0006-hooks-tooling-pipeline.rst

 Decision
 --------

-We decided to use the accumulative approach as the only pipeline for both actions and filters.
+We decided to use the accumulative approach as the only pipeline for filters.

 Consequences
 ------------

-1. Actions listening on a trigger must return None.
-Either way their result will be ignored.
-2. Given that we are using just one pipeline with actions and filters listening on triggers, the behavior when executing them will be the same.
+1. The order of execution is maintained.
-3. Given that actions and filters will expect the same input arguments, i.e accumulated output plus initial arguments, their signature will stay the same.
+2. Given that all pipeline functions will expect the same input arguments, i.e accumulated output plus initial arguments, their signature will stay the same.
 And for this reason, these functions are interchangeable.
-4. For the above reasons, actions and filters must have \*args and \*\*kwargs in their signature.
+3. For the above reason, filters must have \*args and \*\*kwargs in their signature.